 Regular Testing and Maintenance

-Recognizing early warning signs helps prevent significant drops.
-Returning fatigue, muscle discomfort, or frequent infections may indicate declining levels.
-These signals warrant prompt attention rather than waiting for severe deficiency to develop.
+While universal screening isn't necessary, people with specific risk factors should consider annual blood tests.
+Returning fatigue, muscle discomfort, or frequent infections may signal declining levels — these warrant prompt attention rather than waiting for severe deficiency to develop.

 Incorporating Supplements into Daily Routine